 Make a Donation!

-Each and every dollar you send goes a long way towards helping us accomplish our mission, and all donations tax-deductible.
+Each and every dollar you send goes a long way towards helping us accomplish our mission and donations are tax-deductible.

 The Grand Traverse Islands Fund is a fund of the Door County Community Foundation, Inc.